vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--use-rp</pre>

+<a name="debug"></a>
 ### `--debug` ###
 Short name: `-v`

 Deploy the VCH with a more verbose level of logging, for troubleshooting purposes.
 Specifying the `--debug` option increases the verbosity of the logging for all aspects of VCH operation, not just deployment.
 For example, by setting `--debug`, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.
 If not specified, the `debug` value is set to 0 and verbose logging is disabled.
 Provide a value of 1 or greater to increase the verbosity of the logging.
 Note that setting debug to a value greater than 1 can affect the behavior of `vic-machine create`.
-For example, setting `--debug` to 2 or greater automatically enables SSH access to the VCH endpoint VM.
-Setting `--debug` to 3 suppresses the restart of failed components.
+For example, setting `--debug` to 3 suppresses the restart of failed components.

+Additionally, deploying a VCH with a `debug` value of 3 or higher enables access to the VCH endpoint VM console by default, with a root password of `password`.
+This functionality enables you to perform targeted interactive diagnostics in environments in which a VCH endpoint VM failure occurs consistently and in a fashion that prevents `vic-machine debug` from functioning.

+**IMPORTANT**: There is no provision for persistently changing the default root password.
+This configuration should not be used other than for debugging in a secured environment

 <pre>--debug 1</pre>